Veektorrh/Currency-Converter-mobile-App/README.md

 # Currency Converter App
-A mobile application built on flutter framework
+A mobile application built on flutter framework.